Morgan 32

 The Morgan 32 is an American sailboat that was designed by Ted Brewer and Jack Corey and first built in 1980.

 The Morgan 32 is a scaled-down development of the Morgan 38.
+It was designed to balance characteristics of a performance cruiser while maximizing interior volume and accommodations.

 The design was developed into the Morgan 321, Morgan 322 and Morgan 323 in 1983.

 Production

 The Morgan 32 was built by Morgan Yachts in the United States from 1980 to 1986, but it is now out of production.